AdobeDocs/workfront.es-ES/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-25-q4.md

 * Configure when requests created from the form will be automatically marked complete.
 You can set the request to be marked complete when the requested object is created, or when the requested object is complete based on criteria you specify.
 * Set up an automation that is triggered when a request is submitted from the form.
 Currently, you can automatically create records when the request is submitted.

-For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md). -->
+For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md).
+-->

 ## Cambiar el tamaño de los registros en la vista semanal del calendario

 >[!NOTE]
 >
 >* Vista previa: 25 de septiembre de 2025
->* Versión rápida de producción: 15 de octubre de 2025
+>* Versión rápida de producción: jueves, 15 de octubre de 2025
 >* Producción total: 16 de octubre de 2025

 En la vista de calendario semanal de una página de tipo de registro, ahora puede hacer clic y mantener presionados los márgenes izquierdo o derecho de un registro para modificar su duración.